Wildfire Planning & Mitigation

 • Prioritize small watersheds

-• Gather key stakeholders together and communicate suggested processes and build collaborative understanding and support of the assessment process
+• Gather key stakeholders together and communicate suggested processes, building collaborative understanding of the analysis process

 • Identify applicable post-fire treatments for future use